docwho2/java-connect-lex-chatgpt/README.md

 [AMAZON.FallbackIntent](https://docs.aws.amazon.com/lexv2/latest/dg/built-in-intent-fallback.html) with a [Lambda CodeHook](https://docs.aws.amazon.com/lexv2/latest/dg/paths-code-hook.html)
 to send requests to ChatGPT and also maintain the Chat session so you can interact just like the web client.
 An example being, you ask "What is the biggest lake in MN", then subsequently you ask "how deep is it".
 Because all your prompts are saved to a [Dyanamo DB Table](https://aws.amazon.com/dynamodb/) as you interact, the context is maintained and ChatGPT knows the context of each question.
 The project uses your callerID and today's date for session context.
-So you can ask a question, hang up, then call back, and ChatGPT will still have the context of what you said in the prior call.
+So you can ask a question, hang up, call back, and ChatGPT will still have the context of what you said in the prior call.
 When you call the next day, you are starting with a fresh context.

 Because tearing down and building Connect instances is rate limited and can lock you out for 30 days, you will need to pass in an instance ID of an existing Amazon Connect instance to deploy